Nebukam/PCGExtendedToolkit/README.md

 Generally speaking, PCGEx nodes are not "magic".
 They aim to enhance existing features in a highly modular way, allowing content creators to achieve more without making assumptions about their specific goals.
 In other words, PCGEx' nodes do very little on their own.
 See the [Full documentation index](docs/Index.md) for an overview of the new nodes and concepts introduced by **PCGEx**!

-*Note: Most of the nodes are multithreaded!*
+*Note: Most of the nodes are multithreaded or async!*

 ## Getting Started
 * [Installation](docs/Installation.md)